Why CBEC Ecosystems Are the New Infrastructure for International Growth in 2026

 For global brands, this means you can test China first – then use those insights to expand into Southeast Asia, Japan, or the Middle East.

-🔥Hot take: In 2026, China is not just a destination.
+🔥 Hot take: In 2026, China is not just a destination.
 It’s a launchpad for the rest of Asia.

-Visual #2: The 4week CBEC launch timeline
+The 4week CBEC launch timeline

 Turn this into a simple Ganttstyle chart or Mermaid timeline.